 Sola gratia (grace alone)

 If faith is the channel through which God saves and blesses, then grace is the river that flows through that channel.
-It is the source, the effective power that accomplishes God’s purposes.
-As the reformers came to define it, grace is God’s unmerited favour, His merciful and kind actions toward sinners who deserve only His justice.
+It’s the source, the effective power that accomplishes God’s purposes.
+As the reformers would define it, grace is God’s unmerited favour, his merciful and kind actions toward sinners who deserve only his justice.

 Then as now, this is a vital truth to grasp, because the church is always prone to think of grace in ungracious ways.
 Much like faith, grace gets reduced to a mystical property infused into believers or a cooperative effort between God and humanity.
 According to this line of thinking, if we make a sincere attempt to believe and obey, God will respond with more grace in a quid pro quo arrangement.

-In other words, every aspect of our salvation from beginning to end, including the grace we receive and our ability to respond to it, is a gift from God, born entirely of His initiative.
-As Paul puts it, “So then it depends not on human will or exertion, but on God, who has mercy.”
-(Romans 9:16)
+In other words, every aspect of our salvation from beginning to end, including the grace we receive and our ability to respond to it, is a gift from God, born entirely of his initiative.
+As Paul puts it, “So then, it does not depend on human will or effort but on God who shows mercy” (Romans 9:16).

 There’s a story about a young soldier in Napoleon’s army who had committed a serious offence and was facing military justice.
-His mother came before the great general to plead mercy for her son.
+His mother came before the general to plead mercy for her son.
 Napoleon informed her that the soldier’s crime didn’t deserve mercy.
 “That may be so,” the mother conceded, “but that’s why it’s called mercy.”
-Napoleon agreed and let the young man go.
+Napoleon agreed, pardoned the young man and set him free.

 Solus Christus (Christ alone)

-Of all the solas, this one would appear to be a no-brainer for most Christians, especially those from an evangelical tradition.
+Of all the solas, this one would seem a no-brainer for most Christians.
 And yet, it too has been subverted in various ways throughout church history.
 Once again this is to be expected, given fallen human nature.
 Deep down, everyone knows they need a mediator between themselves and God.
 This is why every religion has priests or those who function in a priestly role.
-The word “religion” itself means to bind back together, to repair the broken relationship between the human and the divine.
+The word “religion” means to bind back together, to repair the broken relationship between the human and the divine.

-According to the Scriptures, “there is one God, and there is one mediator between God and men, the man Christ Jesus.”
-(1 Timothy 2:5) The Apostle Peter affirms that “there is salvation in no one else, for there is no other name under heaven given among men by which we must be saved.”
-(Acts 4:12)
+According to the Apostle Paul, “there is one God and one mediator between God and mankind, the man Christ Jesus” (1 Timothy 2:5).
+The Apostle Peter also affirms that “there is salvation in no one else, for there is no other name under heaven given to people by which we must be saved.”
+(Acts 4:12).

 But the reformers would remind us, as they did the church of their time, that we all have equal access to God through Christ.
 No one is as worthy, as acceptable to God, or as ready to be gracious to us as Jesus.

-In the current Western zeitgeist, steeped as it is in relativism and pluralism, nothing is so offensive as an exclusive claim to the truth.
-And yet Jesus said of Himself, without equivocation, “I am the way, and the truth, and the life.
-No one comes to the Father except through Me.”
-(John 14:6) Holding to this truth and speaking it in love will remain one of the great challenges facing the church in the 21st century.
+In the current Western zeitgeist, steeped in relativism and pluralism, nothing is so offensive as an exclusive claim to truth.
+And yet Jesus said of himself, unequivocally, “I am the way, and the truth, and the life.
+No one comes to the Father except through me” (John 14:6).
+Holding to this truth and speaking it in love remains one of the great challenges facing the church in the 21st century.

 Soli Deo gloria (glory to God alone)